 Generics with added value

-Medicinal products with added value are drugs with an already known medicinal substance that satisfy patient medical necessities and offer them and medical workers and health insurance companies a relevant improvement.
+Medicinal products with added value are drugs with an already known medicinal substance that satisfy patients medical necessities and offer them and medical workers and health insurance companies a relevant improvement.
 The improvements brought in by these medicines are higher effectiveness, safety, and acceptance.
 Among them, there could also be easier administration of the drug as well as easier and new therapeutic uses of the medication.

 How to reach an improvement of generics with added value